Properly Punctuating Titles

 When to Use Quotation Marks: Titles of Smaller Works

-Since quotation marks are tiny, you can remember that they are used for smaller works within the larger work or collection.
-Use quotation marks for titles of poems, short stories, book chapters, and articles in journals, magazines, and newspapers; and songs, single television episodes, and commercials.
+Since quotation marks are “tiny,” you can remember that they are used for “smaller” works within the larger work or collection.
+Use quotation marks for titles of poems, short stories, and book chapters; articles in journals, magazines, and newspapers; and songs, single television episodes, and commercials.